ccorcos/interactive-object-recognition/experiments/arnn/ARNN.md

 #v9

+TODO:
-load and save a model.
+load and save a model. make sure this works!
+- visualize
+- test